 7. You’re only paying the minimum on your debts

 It’s easy to think that debt is just a part of life in today’s economy and instead of paying it off quickly, you decide to only pay the minimum amount each month.
 But as I mentioned in point #1, you have compound interest working against you when you have consumer debt, especially if you’re only paying the minimum amount.

 You are better off creating a debt repayment plan to pay it off quicker.
 Of course this might mean that you’ll need to adjust your current lifestyle and make some sacrifices, but you’ll save money in interest payments.
 Your future self will thank you.

 8. Your income is too low

 None of us want to admit that our income is too low.
-But if you’re treating your credit card as extra income and using it to pay for basic necessities (like food and gas) because you don’t have the cash, you’re going to get into financial trouble.
+But if you’re treating your credit card as extra income and using it to pay for basic necessities (like food and gas) because you don’t have the cash, this could be a reason why you’re broke.

 If you’re in a situation like this and you’ve already created a strict budget for yourself, the next step is to increase your income.
 This could mean getting a pay raise at your current job, taking on a second job, looking for a better paying job to replace your current job, or finding ways to side hustle.